Ulster University: Branch campuses

 The university has a partnership with QA Higher Education, which operates two branch campuses in England: London and Birmingham.
 The London campus is in Holborn, and the Birmingham campus is in the Centre City Tower.
 The campuses offer courses in business, finance and computing.

-Qatar
+Lusail, Qatar

-In 2019, CUC became an Affiliative College of Ulster University.
-A partnership which enabled it to offer and deliver Ulster undergraduate and postgraduate degree programmes within Qatar.
+In 2018, City University College (CUC) was launched, and later, became an Affiliative College of Ulster University, a partnership which enabled it to offer and deliver Ulster undergraduate and postgraduate degree programmes within Qatar.
 The partnership was officially signed in June 2019, with an official launch in February 2020.
-The first BSc (Hons) in Business Studies degree was approved to run in 2020 and the first cohort of students, who completed their HND at CUC that year, enrolled onto the final year (top-up) of the degree programme in September 2020.
+The first BSc (Hons) in Business Studies degree was approved to run in 2020 and the first cohort of students, who completed their HND at CUC that year, enrolled in the final year (top-up) of the degree programme in September 2020.
 The college amended its name to City University College in recognition of its change in status.
 Under the partnership agreement, the Ulster University, Qatar brand was formed.
-In October 2020, the Ministry of Higher Education issued a directive that the college should be known as City University College in partnership with Ulster University.
+In October 2020, the Ministry of Education and Higher Education issued a directive that the college should be known as City University College in partnership with Ulster University.

+In 2024, the Ministry of Education and Higher Education officially declared CUC as a full-fledged University, changing its name to City University Qatar (CUQ Ulster) in partnership with Ulster University and moved its campus from Doha to Lusail.
+In the same year, CUQ Ulster expanded its available degree programs, mainly in the area of advanced Technology, Engineering, and Science degrees, such as BA (Hons) of Architecture, BSc (Hons) of Game Design and Development, BSc (Hons) of Artificial Intelligence, BEng (Hons) of Biomedical Engineering, BEng (Hons) of Electronic Engineering, LLB (Hons) of Laws and more.
+The university also offers array of master's degrees, including Master in Education Management, MSc Artificial Intelligence, MSc in marketing, Master of Laws with Alternative Dispute Resolution, MBA Women in Leadership, and Master of Business Administration (MBA).